Radiation Safety UPPS No. 04.05.07

 03.01 The university RSO acts under the delegated authority of the university president and the Radiation Safety Committee in the daily implementation of policies and procedures regarding the safe use of radioisotopes and sources of radiation.
 The RSO shall:

-e.
-Oversee proper registration of all radiation devices and supervise the radiation safety officers who hold licenses for x-ray generating equipment as required by Texas DSHS.
+e. oversee proper registration of all radiation devices and supervise the radiation safety officers who hold licenses for x-ray generating equipment as required by Texas DSHS.

 03.02 The university RSO may delegate certain radiation safety duties to other regular university employees in departments with special needs (such as the College of Science and the Student Health Center).

-03.03 The university RSO and designee are authorized to immediately stop any operation that may compromise health and safety at the university or which may result in a breach of any local, state, or federal environmental health and safety regulation.
+03.03 The university RSO and designee are authorized to immediately stop any operation that may compromise health and safety at the university or that may result in a breach of any local, state, or federal environmental health and safety regulation.

 03.04 The university RSO must meet the training and experience as specified by 25 TAC §289 and guidelines issued by the Texas DSHS, Bureau of Radiation Control.
 The university shall pay the license renewal fee.